ShreyanshiJaiswal/SQL_Practice/CodeChef_sql/Case Study - CodeChef Database/README.md

 - Evaluating GROUP BY results mentally
 - Predicting nested aggregate outputs

-Because these were multiple-choice questions, the platform often **had full schema details** or **complete datasets**, but the dataset & tables were available and the **actual question and answer options were in a separate tab**, requiring:
+Because these were multiple-choice questions, the platform often **had full schema details** or **complete datasets**, but the dataset  or tables  and the **actual question and answer options were in a separate tab**, requiring:

 - Switching between the data tab and question tab
 - Interpreting the query mentally